 Little Squalicum Estuary

-Once constructed, the Little Squalicum Estuary project will help address the need for additional estuarine habitat in Bellingham Bay.
-The project will restore 4.85 total acres of coastal habitat including a 2.4-acre estuary, and will remove a fish passage barrier at the mouth of Little Squalicum Creek just two miles east of the Nooksack River Delta in Little Squalicum Park.
+The Little Squalicum Estuary project helps address the need for additional estuarine habitat in Bellingham Bay.
+Completed in 2024, the project restores 4.85 total acres of coastal habitat including a 2.4-acre estuary.
+The project also removed a fish passage barrier at the mouth of Little Squalicum Creek, just two miles east of the Nooksack River Delta in Little Squalicum Park.

-This project will restore tidal and sedimentary processes, improve fish passage, and return saltmarsh, mudflat and estuary habitats to an area where historical wetlands have been lost.
+This project restores tidal and sedimentary processes, improves fish passage, and returns saltmarsh, mudflat and estuary habitats to an area where historical wetlands have been lost.
 Over the past 150 years, Bellingham Bay has lost an estimated 282 acres of aquatic land as the result of historical dredging, filling, and shoreline modification activities, drastically reducing rearing habitat available to local salmonid populations.
 Due to an increasingly urbanized shoreline with competing uses such as marinas, industry, and railways, the WRIA 1 Nearshore and Estuarine Assessment and Restoration Plan identified Little Squalicum as one of the last remaining locations available for estuary habitat expansion in WRIA 1.

-The estuary will provide juvenile rearing, refuge, foraging, and osmoregulatory habitats for multiple salmonid species including our target species: ESA-listed Puget Sound Chinook.
+The estuary provides juvenile rearing, refuge, foraging, and osmoregulatory habitats for multiple salmonid species including our target species: ESA-listed Puget Sound Chinook.
 Other priority species supported by this project include steelhead, coho, and southern resident killer whales.

 The Little Squalicum Estuary project was prioritized by the community during the Little Squalicum Park Master Planning process facilitated by Bellingham Parks in 2009 and 2010.
 The planning process involved substantial community input including guidance from a Stakeholder Advisory Team comprised of various private and public stakeholders and related subject area experts.
-Construction of the new estuary is anticipated for 2022.
+Construction of the project began in 2022 and was completed in spring 2024.
 To find out more about construction, visit the Little Squalicum Estuary capital project page.

 • City of Bellingham